Loading...

 Marketing and Promotion

 Even with a great pitch and a well-designed app, you still need to promote your app to potential buyers.
-This could include creating marketing materials such as website landing pages, social media posts, or email campaigns, or using paid advertising to reach a wider audience.
+This could include creating marketing materials such as website landing pages, social media posts, email campaigns, or using paid advertising to reach a wider audience.

 Some strategies for marketing and promoting your app include: